 So my impulse buying summer fruit addiction has carried on, shifting away from berries and on to cherries.
 I fully blame my #FoodYearLinkup.
 For anyone wondering what this is, I run a monthly challenge where other bloggers come and share recipes and other posts about foodie events happening in that month.
 One of the events in July was National Cherry Day on the 16th.
 After seeing recipe after recipe of delicious cherry-filled delights it got me thinking about what I could make.

-After a bit of a chat with Jon we decided on little cherry pies.
+After a bit of a deliberation, I decided on little cherry pies.
 And so I got to work in the kitchen…

 Now whilst I like to imagine that I am some kind of domestic goddess where I literally throw ingredients into a pan/the oven and a few minutes later they miraculously appear perfectly looking and tasting amazing, this sadly isn’t the case (well not all the time anyway 🙂 ).
 My first batch of cherry pies was hit by the dreaded soggy bottom (how very appropriate with Bake-Off starting again tomorrow).